Deep focus vs rapid switching:

 A simple script, useful at home and at work:

-“Give me two minutes to close this, then I’m fully here.”
+“I am mid-petal.
+I want to come to you properly.
+Give me two minutes to close this, then I can be fully here.”

+That is not indulgence.
 It is respect for how attention actually functions.

 For a more personal starting point, you may find the Monotropism Questionnaire useful.
-It is a brief self-reflection tool, not a diagnostic test, designed to explore how your attention and interests tend to organise themselves: focus, routines, environments, deep interests, rumination, switching, and social energy.
-Higher scores suggest a more monotropic attention style, where attention gathers deeply around fewer things at a time; lower scores suggest a more polytropic style, where attention may move more fluidly across several things.
-Neither is better.
-The point is not to label yourself neatly, but to notice your pattern more clearly, so you can stop forcing your attention to behave like someone else’s and start designing support around how it actually works.
+It is a brief self-reflection tool, not a diagnostic test, designed to explore how your attention and interests tend to organise themselves across focus, routines, environments, deep interests, rumination, switching and social energy.

 A final note: the flower is a map

-“What does my attention need, because switching has a cost?”
+What does my attention need, because switching has a cost?

 Close, cue, choose.